jacobkap/crimebythenumbers/docs/geocoding.md

 #> 5   -74.00492    40.74118
 ```

 It returns a list of objects.
 This is a named list meaning that we can grab the part of the list we want using dollar sign notation as if it were a column in a data.frame.
 In this case we want the part of the object called *candidates*.
-To avoid having a very long line of code, let's call the list `fromJSON()` returns "address_coordinate" and grab the *candidates* object from that list.
+To avoid having a very long line of code, let's call the list `fromJSON()` returns *address_coordinate* and grab the *candidates* object from that list.

 ```r